KIT-IAI-DRACOS/Power_grid_frequency_dynamics_models_for_islands/README.md

 This code can be used to recreate the models from the paper "Non-linear, bivariate stochastic modelling of power-grid frequency applied to islands".
+The power grids considered are the Irish grid, the Balearic grid and the grid of Iceland.